lukaselflein/charge_optimization_folderstructure/Readme.md

 ### Organization
 The Project is organized in multiple levels:
 1. Highest: This is the current directory.
 Here, you can put the different self-consistent charge cycles, e.g. the first, second, .. iterations.
+Also, the folder with the calculation scripts `bin` is located on this level.
 2. Charge cycle: Here you will find the administrative scripts, for looping over the actual calculations.
 Also, the different snapshots are in seperate directories on this level.
 3. Snapshot: For every timestamp, a new directory is created.
 It contains folders for the different steps of the charge optimization workflow.
 <img src="./.pictures/folder_hierarchy.png" width="400px">